wpilibsuite/SystemCoreTesting/README.md

 # SystemCoreTesting
 Repository for Alpha and Beta testing of SystemCore and MotionCore devices

+Note that all updated documentation for 2027 WPILib changes, new features, etc. can be found on the '2027' version of the WPILib Docs site: https://docs.wpilib.org/en/2027/.

 >**Software posted here is Alpha software for the 2027 season and is not compatible with Control Hub or roboRIO**